The curriculum for the online UW Master of Science in Sustainable Management is designed and taught by the same UW faculty who teach on campus.

 If you are a current student, please consult with your campus adviser prior to registration.

-You are required to take all eight 3-credit courses.
+You are required to complete all eight core courses (3 credits each).

 SMGT 700: Cultural and Historical Foundations of Sustainability

 In this course, you will investigate the changing relationships of humans to the natural environment, changes in dominant scientific perspectives, and the process of scientific debate.
 Explore the quest for understanding, manipulating, and dominating the natural world.
 And learn about cultural and organizational structures, the role and impact of technology, the systems approach to problem solving, and their implications for the future.

 Through case studies and some pre-reading, this course explores natural cycles, climate, water, energy, biosystems, ecosystems, the role of humans in the biosphere, and the human impacts on natural systems, with the carbon cycle as a unifying theme.
 Additionally, it covers disturbance pollution and toxicity, carrying capacity, and natural capital.

 SMGT 720: Applied Research and the Triple Bottom Line

 Learn how to document and project internal and external costs resulting from the inseparability of the natural, social, and economic environments.
 Additionally, gain the ability to assess sustainability issues using basic modeling techniques, cause and effect, root cause analysis, regression analysis, and business-scenario-based cases.